trulsedv/grid_frequency_analysis/README.md

 - Results depend on cutoff week and period-bin definitions.

 ## Disclaimer
 This method is a structured "what-if" test.
-It is consistent with the summary above: the results show which oscillation ranges are most strongly associated with the observed improvement when we run this specific counterfactual construction.
-The method supports that interpretation, but it does not by itself prove the full real-world cause.
+The results show which oscillation ranges are most strongly associated with the observed improvement, but it does not prove what the real-world cause of the improved frequnecy is.

 ## Run
 Install dependencies: